 Each student admitted to a Specialist in Education program must make application for graduation one semester prior to completing degree requirements.
-Application deadlines are as follows and application forms are available in the Registrar's Office as well as on RAIN
+Application deadlines are as follows and application forms are available in the Registrar's Office as well as on RAIN.

-Graduation Term Apply no later than of the semester prior
+Graduation Term Apply no later than the date below of the prior semester

 Fall May 1

 Spring August 1

 Summer January 1